 - Check the weather beforehand to prevent getting stuck in the middle of a rain spell or other unpredictable weather conditions.

-- Always carry plenty of water with you as it can get very hot out there in the middle of the wilderness and there is often no shade when on the trail.
+- Always carry plenty of water with you as it can get very hot out there.

 - National parks attract a huge number of visitors, so it’s best to arrive early so you can take in the scenery before the park fills with people and/or the parking lot fills up.

-- If you plan to camp you should always book in advance.
-Few parks can accommodate last-minute bookings as they are already full.
+- If you plan to camp, always book in advance.
+Few parks can accommodate last-minute bookings.

 8 Best National Parks In California